BoykaFramework/boyka-framework/website/docs/community/our-supporters.md

 ---
-title: 🙏 Our Supporters
+title: 👏 Our Supporters
 sidebar_position: 1
 ---

-## Open source license support

-Thanks to the following organizations for their generous support with free open source licenses:
+## Thanks to the following organizations for their generous support with free open source licenses

 ![Our supporters](/img/docs/community/our-supporters/org-supporters.png)